 Why me?!
 Almost everyone that has these thoughts asks this question at some time or repeatedly.
 It is important to emphasize that we can’t control our thoughts AND, although these thoughts seem strange and bizarre, these thoughts are normal!
 However, when adolescents have OCD, there are very often faulty beliefs about “unacceptable” thoughts which may make these thoughts more powerful.
 For instance, “I am a bad person because I had this thought” (over-importance of thought) or “Because I thought this, I am more likely to act on my thought in the future” (thought action fusion).
 We also know that doing compulsions, which may help in the short run, has a tendency to increases the power of “unacceptable” thoughts.
 The adolescent feels compelled to neutralize or do other compulsion to make the thought go away – which actually makes them more powerful.

 I have “unacceptable” thoughts and I have OCD.
 What do I do now?
 The gold standard treatment for OCD is Cognitive Behavioral Therapy.
 This includes Exposure and Response Prevention which, put simply, means to face what makes you anxious in a gradual and systematic manner.
 A trained OCD cognitive-behavioral therapist can help guide you through this process.
-At the Houston OCD Program, our ultimate goal is to help you overcome your OCD and, in doing that, become your own therapist.
+At the McLean OCD Institute // Houston, our ultimate goal is to help you overcome your OCD and, in doing that, become your own therapist.
 We utilize the most effective treatment available today, such as Exposure and Response Prevention, as well as other treatment techniques that have proven to be effective.

 If you want more information on this talk please click here for full presentation given by the team at the McLean OCD Institute // Houston.